MicrosoftDocs/Viva/Viva/glint/setup/export-user-roles.md

 # Export User Roles from the People feature

 Admins can export lists of members associated with specific roles and attributes.
 This functionality is especially useful for large teams.
-These User Role lists can be exported from the People section on your admin dashboard.
+Export these User Role lists from the People section on your admin dashboard.

 All exports generate a .csv download.
-Downloads may take a few minutes dependent upon list size.
+Downloads may take a few minutes, dependent upon list size.

 :::image type="content" source="../../media/glint/people-export-users.png" alt-text="Screenshot that shows how to access the People feature from the admin dashboard.":::